 One of the most valuable sections in the Documentation Department is a body of ca. 400 photographs taken by Julia Pirotte, including portraits of artists such as Pablo Picasso, Edith Piaf, French resistance movement members, factory workers and kibbutzniks.

-*In order to arrange a query, please read the terms and conditions of access to the JHI resources
+In order to arrange a query, please read the Regulations for using the collections of the Jewish Historical Institute.

 In order to learn about the collections of the Heritage Documentation Department, please contact us at: firstname.lastname@example.org